tpoliveira-mariana/Sauron/demo/README.md

     trail [type] [ID]
     ```

-    The trail command is a command that allows you to search for every observation registered on the object of the type and id given.
+    The trail command is a command that allows you to search for every observation registered on the object of the type and ID given.

     The output comes in the same format as the command before.

+    The same rules to ID as before apply to this command (see the previous subsection `Type and ID rules` in the `Launch EyeApp` section).

     Note: This command needs the exact ID, therefore the ID cannot contain the `*` character.

-##### **Type and ID rules:**

-The same rules of the EyeApp apply here.

-The type must be either `car` or `person`.
-- Car

-    1. ID is its number plate which must have 6 characters
-    2. The ID must have 3 subgroups of 2 characters each
-    3. Each subgroup can only be of capital letters or numbers
-    4. There cannot be 3 subgroups of letters or numbers simultaneously

-- Person
-    1. ID must be a positive number

 ##### **Creating your own server init file:**

 To create your own init file:
 - To create a camera write
     ```
-    cam,[camera latitude],[camera longitude]
+    cam,[camera name],[camera latitude],[camera longitude]
     ```
 - To create an observation write
     ```